 On Your Smart Phone

 But this app is without some controversy.
 In 2013, a FaceApp update allowed people to render what their faces would look like if there were another race from their own.
 It was weird and distasteful within an application to do this type of guesstimate in the software.
 It was removed after the upset.
-Currently, an internet challenge that most of their users are uploading their faces rendered to be old with many people questioning how the application is creating the faces.
+Currently, an internet challenge that most of their users are uploading their faces rendered to be old with many people questioning how the application is creating the faces and the data being collected.
+It’s always best to read the terms of agreements before using new technology.

 There are different types of artificial intelligence software that can have a similar effect, for example: